WEEE can take it off your hands…

 - Mobile phones

-Remember: you don’t always need to throw your electrical items away when they become unwanted or broken.
+Remember, you don’t always need to throw away your electrical and electronic items when they become unwanted or broken:

 - Could your item go to a new home?
-Charity shops would happily take and sell on your working electronic items, with the proceeds going to a good cause.
+Charity shops will take and sell on your working electronic items, with the proceeds going to a good cause.

-In Cornwall specifically, 123 tonnes of batteries are thrown away each year.
+In Cornwall, 123 tonnes of batteries are thrown away each year.
 Whilst the weight sounds minimal, this actually equates to 5.35 million batteries.
 That’s approximately 20 thrown away per year in each of Cornwall’s 270,000 households.

 Batteries can cause problems when processed with rubbish through the Cornwall Energy Recycling Centre.
 They are also poisonous to our natural environment.